tidy-finance/website/docs/50_parametric_portfolio_policies.md

 }
 ```

 No doubt, there are many more ways to evaluate a portfolio.
 The function below provides a summary of all kinds of interesting measures which all can be considered relevant.
 Do we need all these evaluation measures?
-It depends: The original paper only cares about
-expected utility in order to choose $\theta$.
-But if you want to choose optimal values that achieve the highest performance while putting some constraints on your portfolio weights it is helpful to have everything in one function.
+It depends: The original paper only cares about expected utility in order to choose $\theta$.
+However, if you want to choose optimal values that achieve the highest performance while putting some constraints on your portfolio weights it is helpful to have everything in one function.

 ```r